I build the thing your developers needed yesterday.

 There I took on some of the more technically interesting challenges: building a Lua scripting layer to make the platform fully loadable from a single executable, and authoring a Static Reflections library for Kotlin — twice, once with ByteBuddy and once with KSP.

-I've since been developing a GIS platform in TypeScript with Vite + React, and a Bun-powered task graph executor for spinning up and configuring temporary development environments.
+Since then: a GIS platform in TypeScript with Vite + React, and a Bun-powered task graph executor for spinning up and configuring temporary development environments.

 I already worked with…

-Projects I'm Proud
+Projects I'm Proud Of

 "Nanoflakes" is a spec and libraries for unique identifiers which can be generated locally.
 It's designed to be simple and easy to implement, and it's compatible with Twitter's Snowflake algorithm.